artem-dubai/CounterCal/README.md

 Hello, it's our new project "CounterCal"
 Out team:
-1. Morozov
+1. Krupenkin
-2. Sharifullina
+2. Aslanov
-3. Vakulsky Grigory
+3. Kovalchuk
-4. Satubaldeeva
+4. Kulikov
+5. Zavodov

 \
 To start work with project you need run: